pulumi/docs/quickstart/index.md

 ## Pulumi helps you get code to the cloud.
 Together.
 Faster.

-Pulumi is a set of tools and services to help development and DevOps teams define, deploy, and manage cloud native infrastructure.
+Pulumi is a set of tools and services to help Development and DevOps teams define, deploy, and manage cloud native infrastructure.

 Pulumi enables teams to define cloud native infrastructure in familiar languages (e.g. JavaScript, Python).
 So, you can be more productive and take advantage of your existing skills, rather than learn a new DSL.